Ladvien/ladvien.github.io/_posts/2020/2020-12-23-scraping-internet-for-magic-symbols.md

 ```

 ## Code: Fetch Images
-As I've hope I made clear, the code below I did not write.
-Just polished a bit.
-I'll provide a brief explanation as to what I see it doing, but refer back to Bosler's article for more information.
+As I've hope I made clear, the code below I did not write; I just polished it a bit.
+I'll provide a brief explanation, but refer back to Bosler's article for more information.

-Essentially, the script,
+Essentially, the script:
-1. Creates a directory corresponding to the first search term in the array.
+1. Creates a directory corresponding to a search term in the array.
-2. It passes the search term to the `fetch_image_urls()`, this function drives the Chrome session, using Google search to find images relating to your search term.
-It saves the image link in an array.
-After it has searched through all the images or reached the `num_of_images` it returns an list (`res`) containing all the image URLs.
+2. It passes the search term to the `fetch_image_urls()`, this function drives the Chrome session.
+The script navigates the Google to find images relating to the search term.
+It stores the image link in an list.
+After it has searched through all the images or reached the `num_of_images` it returns a list (`res`) containing all the image URLs.
 3. The list of image URLs is passed to the `persist_image()`, which then downloads each one of the images into the corresponding folder.
-4. Repeats
+4. It repeats steps 1-3 per search term.

-Instead of re-explaining Bosler's script, I've just added extra comments to try to guide readers through whats happening.
+I've added extra comments as a guide:
 ```python
 def fetch_image_urls(
     query: str,